 - University of Virginia Foundation;

 - The University of Virginia Law School Foundation;

 - The University of Virginia Medical School Foundation;

 - The University of Virginia’s College at Wise Foundation, Inc.

 - Acknowledging and Recording of Gifts:

 When a gift to the University is received, it must be forwarded within 24 hours to the Director of Gift Accounting, Office of Development and Public Affairs, or other approved gift-processing area, for recording, deposit, and acknowledgment of receipt.
-(See policy II.E.4, “Controlling Cash Items” for guidelines.)
+(See policy FIN-016: Receiving and Depositing Cash & Select Monetary Instruments for guidelines.)